pfrazee/eco/README.md

 This might be solved with some form of coordination (eg a version vector) so that updates are only applied once the schema has been updated.

 Currently, ECO disallows CRDTs to be changed or removed after they are added (the object's crdts are grow-only).
+Add-messages still need to happen before operations are allowed to execute; operations that arrive before their add-message need to be buffered.

 **Is it possible to detect when states have become irreconcilable?**